reposense/RepoSense/docs/UserGuide.md

 ## Dependencies
 1. **JDK `1.8.0_60`** or later.
-2. **git** on the command line.
+2. **git `2.14`** or later on the command line.
- > Check that the tools exist on your OS terminal by typing its name on the terminal and ensure that it does not output messages such as `not found` or `not recognized`.
+ * Check that this tool exist on your OS terminal by typing its name on the terminal and ensure that the terminal does not output messages such as `not found` or `not recognized`.

 ## How to Generate Dashboard